-Over the course of the art fair season, as people view my photographic prints, I’ll be asked if I teach photography seminars.
+Over the course of the art fair season, within the Powder Hill Photography booth, as people view my photographic prints, I’ll be asked if I teach photography seminars.
 Currently, I do not.

 I have in the past.
 One 4-night seminar at the local art center, the second 4-night session a few years later at the area university.

 While I enjoyed both sessions, I don’t consider myself an instructor or teacher.

 Explain what I do – via the blog

 Rather than teaching photography sessions, I prefer to answer questions and explain my methods, or those of others that fit the answer.